MetaCenterCloudPuppet/cesnet-hive/README.markdown

  * */var/lib/hadoop-hdfs/.puppet-hive-dir-created* (created by cesnet-hadoop module)
 * Secret Files (keytabs): permissions are modified for hive service keytab (*/etc/security/keytab/hive.service.keytab*)
 * Facts: `hive_schemas` (`stringify_facts=false` is needed when using this fact)
+* Databases: for supported databases (when not disabled): user created and database schema imported using puppetlabs modules

 <a name="setup-requirements"></a>
 ###Setup Requirements